nsingleton1/oncology-insights/oncology-insights/README.md

+# DEPRECATED VERSION - DO NOT USE

+This directory contains a deprecated version of the OncoInsights application.

+## IMPORTANT

+Please use the version in the root directory of this repository instead.
+This version is kept for historical reference only and should not be used for development or deployment.

 # Oncology Insights Platform

 A comprehensive analytics platform for oncology practices, featuring biomarker testing compliance metrics and treatment utilization insights.